lrajlich/aws-ssh/README.md

 ## Description
 This project is meant to facilitate ssh'ing into aws servers.
+Uses ec2 describe-instances to build a map of instance name to ssh host.
+Subsequently, a user can ssh using the instance name.

 ## Install
 ### Install steps for OSX